CY3ER-C0D3R/Blackjack-Game/README.txt

 about.txt -> this file
 make sure all of them are in the same directory (default dir: C:\\Python26\\)

+for more game instructions view the "Blackjack_Instructions.txt" file

 *Note: the program uses ttk for the scrollbars and the scores table.
 You must install ttk before running the program.